Git LFS Requirements

 git version 2.13.0

-On windows you may see some extra characters appended to the version, that is fine.
-If you see anything other than a git version message, or an error, you will need to install git on your machine.
+On Windows you may see some extra characters appended to the version which is expected.
+If an error appears, please install (or upgrade) Git on your machine.

-GitKraken requires at least version 1.8.5 to run LFS.
-If you have a version lower than 1.8.5 you will need to upgrade.
-To install or upgrade git on your machine, visit the git-scm website.
-The latest version of Git is recommended for the best overall experience.
+GitKraken requires version 1.8.5+ to run LFS.
+To install or upgrade Git on your machine, visit the git-scm website.

 git lfs version